siemens/kas/docs/userguide/project-configuration.rst

     files.

 ``local_conf_header``: dict [optional]
-  This contains strings that should be added to the ``local.conf``.
+  :kasschemadesc:`local_conf_header`

   ``<local-conf-id>``: string [optional]
     A string that is added to the ``local.conf``.
 It operates in the same way as the ``bblayers_conf_header`` entry.

 ``menu_configuration``: dict [optional]
+  :kasschemadesc:`menu_configuration`
+  Each variable
-  This contains user choices for a Kconfig menu of a project.
-Each variable corresponds to a Kconfig configuration variable and can be of the types string, boolean or integer.
+  corresponds to a Kconfig configuration variable and can be of the types string, boolean or integer.
 The content of this key is typically maintained by the ``kas menu`` plugin in a ``.config.yaml`` file.

 ``artifacts``: dict [optional]
+  :kasschemadesc:`artifacts`
-  This entry describes artifacts which are expected to be present after executing the build.
-Each key-value pair describes an identifier and a path relative to the kas build dir, whereby the path can contain wildcards like '*'.
+  Each key-value pair describes an identifier and a path relative to the kas build dir, whereby the path can contain wildcards like ``*``.
 Unix-style globbing is applied to all paths.
 In case no artifact is found, the build is considered successful, if not stated otherwise by the used plugin and mode of operation.

   .. note:: There are no further semantics attached to the identifiers (yet).
             Both the author and the consumer of the artifacts node need to